Blac Chyna Shares Inspirational IG Post On Easter Sunday

 She shared a few photos from her reflection period, captioning each photo with scriptures and motivational messages from the Bible.

-Acts 18:10” she captioned on of her inspirational posts.
-Check it out below.

-The beauty’s photos were well received by her followers who are certainly supporting her on her transformation and took to her comment section to share their words of encouragement.
+The beauty’s photos were well received by her followers who are certainly supporting her on her transformation and took to her comments section to share their words of encouragement.
 “She looks amazing..
 THIS IS WHAT GOD CAN DO FOR YOU.
-ITS SOMETHING ABOUT THE NAME JESUS 🙌” wrote one follower while others shared emojis in the comment as their messages of support.
+ITS SOMETHING ABOUT THE NAME JESUS,” wrote one follower while others shared emojis as their messages of support.

 Blac Chyna has been on a mission to transform her life and has documented her journey along the way.
 After first dissolving her facial fillers, the beauty then removed a few tattoos from her body that no longer serve her.
 And we must say, this new glow looks good on her!